 Siamese fighting fish, who are often sold as “decorations” or party favors, are becoming more and more popular.
 Pet shops, discount superstores, florists, and even online catalogs sell Siamese fighting fish (Betta splendens) in tiny cups or flower vases to consumers who are often uneducated about proper betta care.

 Many people mistakenly believe that betta fish must be kept in “solitary confinement.”
-Female bettas can live together, and while male bettas will fight with other male bettas, they can be placed singly in a “community” aquarium containing other species of fish.
+While bettas will fight with other bettas, they can be placed singly in a “community” aquarium containing other species of fish.

 Another common misconception about bettas is that they can survive without being fed in a so-called “complete ecosystem” that consists of nothing more than a vase and a plant.
 As a result, fish are being sentenced to dull, lonely lives and slow deaths by starvation.
 These tiny containers are not suitable for any fish.